ibm-cloud-docs/vmwaresolutions/vmonic/faq_usage-meter.md

 5. Under **Subtopic**, select a subtopic that best fits your needs.
 6. Complete all the required fields, upload any attachments, and click **Next**.

-Your case is opened and will be reviewed by the {{site.data.keyword.IBM_notm}} Support team.
+Your case is opened, and then reviewed by the {{site.data.keyword.IBM_notm}} Support team.

 ## How are my service license charges being calculated?
 {: #faq_licensing-service-charges}